 Who is Rehab For?

-So pervasive are the misconceptions about what rehab is and who it’s for, that many people who could benefit enormously from a stint in rehab, will never even entertain the idea, much less make it there, believing that they don’t qualify and that their problems ’aren’t that bad’.
-Many people talk themselves out of the incredible support available to them in rehab and continue to limp along, living a kind of half-life, rather than grabbing the life-changing resource that good rehab is.
+So pervasive are the misconceptions about what rehab is and who it’s for, that many people who would benefit enormously from treatment will never entertain the idea.
+Some may feel they do not qualify or that their problems ’aren’t bad enough’.
+Many people talk themselves out of the incredible support available to them in rehab and continue to live a kind of half life, rather than grabbing the life changing resource that good rehab is.